 "Good to see you awake, Ryo!"
 Shu called up.

 As he looked out at them, seeing them all out of armor, in jeans and t-shirts, relaxing in the sun, he could almost forget-

 I see you there, Ryo.
 Kekeke… you cannot run forever!

-He felt his throat close off and found it hard to breathe.
+He felt his throat constrict and found it hard to breathe.
 A look of fear came over his face as he turned and ran back inside the room, away from them all.
 Away from seeing them call out to him, shouting for him to come help them.
 Away from Arago's demonic face, leering hungrily at him.

 He didn't make it to the bed and simply fell to the ground, curled up in a ball, and pressed his hands to his eyes, trying to drown out the images, the words…

 Help us, Ryo!
 He's killing us!
 He'll destroy everything!
 Help us, Ryo!
 Help us!